CrowdStrike/psfalcon/README.md

   -Filter [String]
     An FQL filter expression

-Search for provisioned AWS Accounts by providing an FQL filter and paging details.
-Returns a set of AWS accounts which match the filter criteria
-  Endpoint   : GET /cloud-connect-aws/combined/accounts/v1
-  Permission : cloud-connect-aws:read

-  -Limit [Int32]
-    Maximum number of results
-      Minimum : 1
-      Maximum : 500

-  -Offset [Int32]
-    Position to begin retrieving results

-  -Sort [String]
-    Property and direction to sort results

-  -Filter [String]
-    An FQL filter expression

 ```
 ### Get-FalconAwsSettings
 ```
 Retrieve a set of Global Settings which are applicable to all provisioned AWS accounts Endpoint   : GET /cloud-connect-aws/combined/settings/v1 Permission : cloud-connect-aws:read
 ```
 ### New-FalconAwsAccount
 ```
 Provision AWS Accounts by specifying details about the accounts to provision Endpoint   : POST /cloud-connect-aws/entities/accounts/v1 Permission : cloud-connect-aws:write